akshayknz/ktab/README.md

 ## A tab management system for chrome
 ### Application structure

+Project URL: ktab manager

+Organize notes, todos, reminders, tabs, links, videos, images and more using the KTab manager webapp.
+Its fast, responsive, snappy and is beautiful.
+Use the public Guest dashboard to keep items in a publically available board or create your own account or login with your Google account to use your private boards.
+Boards are called Organizations.
+Each Organization has multiple Collections and Collections contain several Items that is the basic unit of data.
+The app uses Firestore database to store all the data of each user in its NoSQL database.
+Other packages and technologies used in KTab manager are;
+- Mantine UI
+- Firebase Auth
+- Firestore
+- DnD kit
+- CRA React

 User A (User based access)
 - Organization A
 - - Collection AA